 Our service team also includes City & Guilds and NVQ Level 2 & 3 qualified plumbers who hold accreditation or membership with the CIPHE, Water Management Society, Engineering Council, Water Safe Registered (a requirement of NHS Estates) and are Water Industry Approved holding "Approved Contractor" status under the Water Supply (Water Fittings) Regulations 1999.

-We have even seen cases where CQC inspectors have fabricated information in their reports or failed to identify the risks altogether.
+CQC inspectors who are not competent often lead service providers to believe they are meeting the required standards when there are infact compliance issues which, in some cases, have led to people falling ill or even passing away.
 It is important to remember that it is you who will fined or prosecuted for Legionella failures and not the CQC regardless of what they have written in their reports.
-There have been several cases where people have fallen ill or even died as a result of Legionella failures that have led to services providers been fined or prosecuted.
-In a number of these cases the CQC inspection prior to the outbreak rated the service provider as good or outstanding under safe but after the outbreak the service provider is rated as requires improvement or inadequate despite doing nothing different.
-In nearly all prosecution cases it was found that those involved were not suitably trained or competent.
+In some of these cases the CQC inspection prior to any outbreak rated the service provider as good or outstanding under safe but after the outbreak the service provider was rated as requires improvement or inadequate despite doing nothing different.
+In nearly all cases it was found that those involved were not suitably trained or competent.

 Four Seasons fined £600,000 over legionnaires death.